wdv4758h/pypy-extradoc/blog/draft/stm-oct2013.rst

 a chance of small errors.

-There are still many such performance issues of various complexity left to tackle.
+There are still many such performance issues of various complexity left to tackle: we are nowhere near done.
 So stay tuned or contribute :)

 Performance
 -----------